|

 - Breech presentation -

-Babies that present present feet first, instead
+Babies that present feet first, instead

 of head first, at the beginning of labor are